-Our intelligence-led profile, CHARLIE-P, identifies the main factors that could increase a person's risk to a fire occurring in their home.
-This stands for Care and cooking needs; Hoarding and mental health issues; Alcohol and medication; Reduced mobility; Living alone; Inappropriate smoking; Elderly and electrical and Previous signs of fire.
+Our intelligence-led profile, CHARLIE-P, identifies the main factors that could increase a person's risk of a fire occurring in their home.
+These are: Care and support needs; Hoarding and mental health issues; Alcohol and medication; Reduced mobility; Living alone; Inappropriate smoking; Elderly and Previous signs of fire.